simon04/gnome-shell-extension-weather/README.md

     gsettings set org.gnome.shell.extensions.weather unit celsius
     gsettings set org.gnome.shell.extensions.weather unit fahrenheit

+#### Position in Panel (optional, center by default)

+The position of this GNOME Shell extension in the panel can be configured to either 'left', 'center' or 'right' (requires restart of GNOME Shell).

+    gsettings set org.gnome.shell.extensions.weather position-in-panel center
+    gsettings set org.gnome.shell.extensions.weather position-in-panel left
+    gsettings set org.gnome.shell.extensions.weather position-in-panel right

 #### Translate Weather Conditions (optional, true by default)

 You may want to configure whether to translate the weather condition.
 If enabled, the condition is translated based on the weather code.
 If disabled, the condition string from Yahoo is taken.
 Note: Enabling the translation sometimes results in loss of accuracy, e.g., the condition string "PM Thunderstorms" cannot be expressed in terms of weather codes.